Sunday, July 9, 2017

 She said I should get the prescription filled at the nearby Publix Pharmacy, which was within walking distance.

-A couple from Rochester, New York, was going to the pharmacy to get their prescription filled, and the nurse asked them if I could go with them.
+A couple from Rochester, New York, was going to the pharmacy to get their prescription filled, and the nurse asked if I could accompany them.

 The couple was polite and said I could go.